altillimity/HRPT-Decoder/README.md

 # HRPT Decoder

-A C++ program to decode HRPT data from various satellites, currently only supporting NOAA (output from GNU Radio).
+A C++ program to decode HRPT data from various satellites, currently supporting NOAA, METEOR and MetOp (output from GNU Radio).
 It aims at being simple and light while still providing all the features needed.

 ### Usage
 *Output off hrpt_decoder --help*